 This is something we can fix for You if you give us written permission to do so.

 Too big mask openings constitute a problem in the later soldering process – without properly reduced mask openings there is a danger of “solder bridge” between metallized areas / pads / wires etc.

 This may result in an unwanted connection and shorts.
 There is no specific numerical value we can give to the question “How much exactly do you decrease mask openings”?
 It is all done depending on each case separately, sometimes it can controversially mean that we need to actually enlarge openings in some places.
 We do it as little as possible and as much as necessary, all related to our own in-house know-how and 20 years of experience.

 2) Unbalanced topography?
-What does it mean and what is the worst case cenario?
-How do I "balance" it?
+What does it mean and what is the worst case scenario?
+How do I “balance” it?

-Equalizing topography means balanced (equalized") copper layer - meaning there is no big copper area differences - like huge earth plane in one corner of the board and just narrow tracks in the opposite corner.
-In such case narrow tracks will be overplated during galvanization process - copper thickness will be twice as thick when compared to the earth plane area.
-In the worst case cenario that will lead to merged metallized areas/pads/wires etc. Different thickness of plating across the board in itself is alrerady an obvious problem regarding impedance control.
+Equalizing topography means balanced (equalized”) copper layer – meaning there is no big copper area differences – like huge earth plane in one corner of the board and just narrow tracks in the opposite corner.
+In such case narrow tracks will be over plated during galvanization process – copper thickness will be twice as thick when compared to the earth plane area.
+In the worst case scenario that will lead to merged metallized areas/pads/wires etc. Different thickness of plating across the board in itself is already an obvious problem regarding impedance control.